HussainM899/Education-in-Punjab-----Atomcamp-Portfolio-Project/README.md

 # Education in Punjab Analysis Project

 ## Objective
-The objective of this project was to analyze the state of education in Punjab, Pakistan, leveraging a $3 billion investment from an international Ed-Tech company.
+The objective of this project was to analyze the state of education in Punjab, Pakistan, leveraging a **$3 Billion** investment from an international Ed-Tech company.
 The focus was on maximizing the impact of funds for educational growth, with an emphasis on infrastructure development, gender equality, and quality improvement in primary and secondary education.

 ## Key Insights
 - **Infrastructure Development:** Prioritized to provide quality learning environments.